Violence returns to anti-government protests in Nicaragua

 - Trump is telling those who fled Haiti earthquake to leave the U.S. What will they go back to?
 VIEW

+Police were sent to contain the protests and there were reports of people injured.

+Protests also broke out in the city of Masaya, where the prosecutors’ offices were set afire.

-Protests erupted in mid-April after Ortega imposed austerity measures for Nicaragua’s social security system.
+The demonstrations erupted in mid-April after Ortega imposed austerity measures for Nicaragua’s social security system.
 At least 76 people died amid a violent response from police and government-allied Sandinista youth groups.

+Last week, Nicaragua’s Roman Catholic leadership announced that it was indefinitely suspending church-mediated talks between the government and its critics due to a lack of progress.